Darth-Ness/dotfiles/README.md

 # dotfiles
-- WM: I3-Gaps
+- WM: I3
-- OS: Manjaro
 - Terminal: Terminator
 - Shell: Fish
-- Panel: i3-default
+- Panel: Polybar
-- Editor: Vim
+- Editor: Neovim
-- Browser: LibreWolf
+- Browser: Firefox
 - File Manager: Ranger
-- Application Launcher: dmenu

 Note- Not all of these apps will have a dotfile